FilippoMB/TCK_AE/README.md

 The MTS analyzed are blood samples measurements of patient with surgical site infections.
 The original dataset is available [at this link](https://groups.google.com/forum/#!topic/ml-news/MQtVkxizrrU).
-Here, we consider a subset of 883 MTS divided in 2 classes: light infections and severe infections.
+Here, we consider a subset of 883 MTS divided in 2 classes: superficial infections (651 MTS) and severe infections (232 MTS).
 Each MTS has 10 attributes recorded for 20 time steps.
+The first 80% of the datasets is used as training set and the rest as test set.

-The dataset is in the folder [Data/](https://github.com/FilippoMB/TCK_AE/tree/master/Data) and consists of 4 files:
+The dataset is located in the folder [Data/](https://github.com/FilippoMB/TCK_AE/tree/master/Data) and consists of 4 files:
 * `x.mat` -- training set
 * `Y.mat` -- labels of the training set
 * `xte.mat` -- test set